Buyer guide

 The C2 works for developers in small apartments.
 Sessions under 45 minutes are fine; longer debug marathons test the narrower deck.

-Developers can't afford context switches.
-Paceora's keyboard shortcuts mean speed changes happen without leaving the IDE.
-For a role built around flow state, that's the critical difference between 'sometimes walk' and 'always walk.'
+Developers cannot afford context switches.
+Paceora's keyboard shortcuts mean speed changes happen without leaving the IDE, which is the difference between a novelty and a repeatable habit.

 FAQ